kit494way/grpc.io/content/en/community/_index.md

 The [gRPC Ecosystem][] GitHub organization hosts selected gRPC community projects.

 Do you know of a gRPC project that's a good candidate for the ecosystem?
-Read the organization's [How to contribute][grpc-ecosystem-how-to], and submit a [gRPC Ecosystem Project Request][].
+Submit a project-addition request.
+For details, see [gRPC Ecosystem - New projects are welcome!][grpc-ecosystem-readme].

 </div>